select/audius/README.md

 *   **Legality** This app sould be completely legal since it embedds videos from legal streaming providers (currently only YouTube).
 I do not provide any links to streams (except for the initial playlist containing only legal links from my friends)
 *   **Security** This app is open source so you can make sure that there is no malicious code included.
 In addition to that there is no advertisement (... yet :-O) that could spread malicious code.
 But to be clear streams and streaming APIs are provided by external entites ... read more below about privacy.
-*   **Safety** If you back up your playlist (and this app) to a file it will be save even if this server goes down.
-Do it now and save your precius playlist!
+*   **Safety** If you back up your playlist (and this app, it runs offline) to a file it will continue working even if this server goes down.
+Do back up your precius playlists now!
 *   **Privacy** This app stores all your data in your browser (Menu > More tools > Developer tools > Application > IndexDB), nothing is saved on my server.
 I currently do not use any analytics tool (though it's very tempting).
 The streams however are provided by external entities (Google-YouTube) that will track you.
 As stated before I currently have no intentions of showing external advertisement.
-I think if Audius gets popular there are nicer ways to profit from it. ... how about a song of your band on the initial playlist?
-It's really cheap (0€) right now :P
+I think if Audius gets popular there are nicer ways to profit from it.

 Web apps are true freedom!
 Support an open and liberal web without geo borders and login screens.